splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/muted-incidents.rst

 Incidents are triggered in a muted state when a service is in maintenance.
 See :ref:`ii-service-maintenance`.

 Muted incidents don't show in your in your incident list by default.
-To see your muted incidents go the :guilabel:`Incidents` tab in Incident Intelligence and add a ``Status = Muted`` filter.
+To see your muted incidents, go the :guilabel:`Incidents` tab in Incident Intelligence and add a ``Status = Muted`` filter.
 No responders are notified when a muted incident is triggered.
 Muted incidents are read-only and can't be acknowledged, resolved, or rejected.